M1 Finance vs. Wealthfront: Which Robo-Advisor Wins?

 At a glance

-- Both M1 Finance and Wealthfront offer environmental, social, and governance (ESG) investing options that consider factors like carbon emissions and shareholder rights.
-Because the platforms are so different, the best option depends on what you are looking for
+- Both M1 Finance and Wealthfront offer diversified investment portfolios.
+But, because the platforms are so different, the best option depends on what you are looking for

 - Best for low fees: M1 Finance.
 M1 Finance doesn’t charge account management fees

 - Best full-service robo-advisor: Wealthfront.
-You can fully outsource your investments to Wealthfront, which will create a balanced portfolio for you
+You can fully outsource your investments to Wealthfront, which will create a balanced portfolio for you.
+The robo-advisor will also help you save on taxes

 Keep reading to learn more.